 What doesn’t make sense, as least through his preservationist-developer lens, is tearing down the former hospital.
-Staff analysis on reuse and embodied carbon emissions concluded that demolition was the cheaper and more environmentally friendly route; a majority of council agreed with that assessment, albeit reluctantly.
+Staff analysis on reuse and embodied carbon In this context, the GHG that are released into the atmosphere from the burning of fossil fuels to g... concluded that demolition was the cheaper and more environmentally friendly route; a majority of council agreed with that assessment, albeit reluctantly.

 Wallach said he’d like to see hear the same conclusions from “12 consultants” before trusting that outcome as fact.
 When pressed about the hyperbole, he backed down a bit but stuck to his original premise.